ILIAS-eLearning/ILIAS/docs/development/git-guidelines.md

 # Git Guidelines

-This document defines the git practices we live by inside the ILIAS community when working on this repository.
+This document defines the Git practices we live by inside the ILIAS community when working on this repository.
 Its primary purpose is to ensure transparency, consistency, and clear responsibility when contributing code, reviewing changes, and integrating them into maintained branches.
 It also serves as a reference for [authorities who sign off on code changes](./maintenance.md#authorities).